HR 180 - Employee Benefits Policy

 Vacation leave is provided to all benefit-eligible employees.
 Vacation leave accrues from the start of employment as described below:

-- Exempt staff accrues vacation leave at the rate of eight (8) hours per pay period.
+- Exempt staff accrue vacation leave at the rate of eight (8) hours per pay period.

-- Full-time non-exempt staff accrues vacation leave based on the number of hours worked per pay period and years of concurrent service as outlined below.
+- Full-time non-exempt staff accrue vacation leave based on the number of hours worked per pay period and years of service as outlined below.

 Non-Exempt Months of Service | Vacation Accrual Rate per Hour Worked | Approx. Total Vacation Days Accrued per Year |